Joey-Einerhand/CountWordsInTF2Chat/README.md

 `-filter <filename>` or `-f <filename>`: Filter specified console file for chat messages and create a new file containing them.
 Does not change the original file.

 `-count <filename>` or `-c <filename>`: Count the words in the specified file.
 File should be a filtered version of tf2\'s output console file.

+# Limitations:
+Due to the way the regex is set up, some edge-cases might not be included into the word-counting end result.

+The two most obvious examples are: Chat messages who's sender name start with `error: `, and smileys.
+Both will not be included in the result.